loyjoy/academy/advanced/modules/variables.md

   <img src="variableModule.png" alt="Variable module" title="Variable module" width="300"/>
 </p>

-In case you have a decision jump which is asking for signing up, there are the options “yes” and “no”.
+In case you have a decision jump that is asking for signing up, there are the options “yes” and “no”.
 Both will jump to a process brick “variable” (two different).

 <p align="center">
   <img src="variableInChat.png" alt="Variable module" title="Variable module" width="250"/>